eslint/eslint/docs/src/use/configure/configuration-files-new.md

 ```

 This configuration specifies that all of the files in the `.config` directory should be ignored.
 This pattern is added after the default patterns, which are `["**/node_modules/**", ".git/**"]`.

+Note that only global `ignores` patterns can ignore or unignore whole directories.
+`ignores` patterns that are specific to a configuration will only match file names.

 #### Cascading configuration objects